Our privacy notice

 You can request your information via our online tool

-If you’re asking for your full claim file or another complex set of information, it may take us time to get it ready for you.
-We will respond with a decision within 20 working days.
+If you’re asking for your full claim file or another sizable set of information, it may take us time to get it ready for you.
+We will respond with a decision on your access request within 20 working days.
 If your request is particularly large or complicated, we may get in touch about extending the timeframe.

 We’ll talk to you about how you would like to have your information sent to you (for example, whether you would like a digital or hard copy).
 We won’t charge you for this service.